-I've been inclusive my whole life.
-I grew up in a small town in Idaho, in a big family of six siblings.
-We rode horses, swam in horse troughs, camped way up in the mountains and fished out of mountain lakes.
-We rode Honda 90s and got chased by bulls.
-We got bucked off horses, watched as our dad got bucked off horses and we water skied at the age of 6 on litte red skis on the Payette lake.
-Our grandparents were true old school, they grew a humongous garden, canned everything and played cards in the evening.
-We learned church songs and grandma tried to teach us the piano and we worked hard.
+I grew up in a small town in Idaho in a big family of six siblings.
+We rode horses, swam in horse troughs, camped way up in the mountains, and fished out of mountain lakes.
+We rode Honda 90's and got chased by bulls.
+We got bucked off horses, watched as our dad get bucked off horses, and water skied by the age of six on little red skis on the Payette lake.
+Our grandparents were true old school.
+They grew a humongous garden, canned everything, and played cards in the evening.
+We learned church songs, grandma tried to teach us the piano, and we worked hard.
 My older sister and I helped buck hay and moved pipes at the age of 12.
 This was what I consider a true Idaho life.
-Some may call it growing up country.
+Some may call it 'growing up country.'

 My sister Lacey was just like the rest of us, WILD!
 We couldn't help it.

-You would have to ask Lacey what she thought about this inclusive image I'm painting in this story, she'd be willing to discuss it.
+You would have to ask Lacey what she thought about this inclusive image I'm painting in this story.
+I know she'd be willing to discuss it.
 Lacey has gone on to do many amazing things and has traveled the world.
 She has also endured tremendous challenges.
 I'm not certain where her drive comes from, but I'd like to think it had a little to do with her knowing she belonged and could do anything with some support and creativity.
-I learned all I know about what belonging means in a world where I watched my sister excluded from normal society and access denied.
-It didn't make any sense to me growing up, because we always made sure Lacey could do what we were.
+I learned all I know about what belonging means in a world where I watched my sister excluded from "normal" society with so much denied access.
+It didn't make any sense to me growing up.
+We always made sure Lacey could do what we were.

-Go to Lacey's website.
-Brave Lace Project, Say HELLO and check out her wonderful talents.
-Brave Lace Project
+Go to Lacey's website: BraveLace.com, Say HELLO, and check out her wonderful talents.

-One night after rehearsal all the dancers said their goodbyes and left for the night.
-While I was slamming my door in the car to drive home, I got a phone call.
+One night after rehearsal, all the dancers said their goodbyes and left for the night.
+While I was getting in my car to drive home, I got a phone call.
 It was Lacey.
 She was sobbing and trying to talk through the sobs.
 I thought something terrible had happened on the way home and was mortified.
 I shouted, "Lacey, are you Ok?"
-No reply just more sobbing.
+No reply, just more sobbing.
 I yelled again.
 "Lacey!"
 She cried, "Yes, yes.
-I'm fine."
-"I just am having the most profound experience!"
+I'm fine.
+I just am having the most profound experience!"
 I was so relieved the crying was from some sort of revelation and not a car accident.

 What that moment gave me was greater compassion, clarity, and understanding into the connection between vulnerability, dance/movement, self-compassion, trust, and belonging.
 It was like a lightning bolt of wisdom shot into my being that said,

-That moment has become a part of me and has a lovely sweet home in my heart.
-It is the reason I do what I do today, it is my WHY.
-It is the reason I continue to expand my understanding between movement and compassion, and why I started a business solely for the purpose of making dance and yoga and movement accessible for everyone and practice dance movement therapy.
+It makes me reflect and move forward with compassion in all that I do.
+It is the reason I continue to expand my understanding between movement and compassion, and why I started a business solely to make dance and yoga and movement accessible for everyone and practice dance movement therapy.